This travel guide was prepared by: international trading company

 Slowly, I made it to the top and the castle.
 I was proud of myself because I already had skipped lunch and now did a healthy exercise instead.

 I forgot my anger immediately after our guide greeted us.
+Now wew were a large group.
 I hope he does also guide tours in the English language.
 He never became boring and caught the attention of everybody.
 Many people, including myself, gave him a tip at the end of the tour for his excellent presentation of the Wartburg.

 With our web site, we do not want to replace an actual visit to the Wartburg - we want to show you what to expect and to convince you that you should not miss to spend half a day here.